Andyargueasae/chloroscan/README.rst

 Installation
 ============

+**Before downloading, ensure you have effective mamba and conda working in your server, we recommend the version to be mamba 1.4.2 and conda 23.3.1.
+Instructions of download is documented here: https://github.com/conda-forge/miniforge.**

 To install the workflow, use pip3.
-The background environment will require Python <4.0, >=3.9 to set up the virtual environment.
+The background environment will require Python <3.12, >=3.9 to set up the virtual environment.
+We recommend Python 3.10.

 .. code-block:: bash